lupomontero/horseshoe/README.md

 `.html` extension (`users-signup.txt` and `users-signup.html` in this case) and render them using `handlebars` to create the email body.

+The `horseshoe.send()` method can send both individual messages or an array of messages.

 `horseshoe` will retry to send individual emails if they fail (up to 3 times).

 **THIS MODULE IS STILL WORK IN PROGRESS**